bennetimo/ghost-backup/README.md

 ### Ghost json file backup/restore setup

-Ghost labs has had a feature to [export your blog content](https://help.ghost.org/article/13-import-export) as a single json file for a long time.
-Since version
+Ghost labs has had a feature to [export your blog content](https://ghost.org/help/the-importer/) as a single json file for a long time.

-1.x+ it is also possible to [import a json file](https://docs.ghost.org/docs/migrating-to-ghost-1-0-0#section-3-use-the-ghost-1-0-0-importer).
-This is a mandatory step when upgrading from ghost 0.x to 1.x as the database format changed. ghost-backup can be configured to export/import this json file using the exact same api that it used when you initiate this manually via http://yourghostblog/ghost/labs.
+There is a similar feature to import a json file.

 > If you import a json file twice, all posts will be duplicated.
 The API does not seem to currently filter out duplicate posts so be careful

-To use the json api, ghost-backup needs to authenticate and obtain an [access token](https://api.ghost.org/docs/user-authentication#retrieve-a-bearer-token-via-curl ), and needs to be able to communicate with your ghost service.
+To use the json api, ghost-backup needs to authenticate and obtain a [session cookie](https://ghost.org/docs/admin-api/#user-authentication), and needs to be able to communicate with your ghost service.

-You need to configure the following additional environment variables, so that an access token can be retrieved:
+You need to configure the following additional environment variables, so that a session cookie can be retrieved:

  * GHOST_SERVICE_USER_EMAIL # The email address of a user configured in your ghost installation (N.B. this should be uri encoded, e.g. my-email.%40example.com)
  * GHOST_SERVICE_USER_PASSWORD # The password for that user